 - If Joompay, in its sole discretion, believes that you may have breached the provision of this Clause on the restrictions on the use of the Joompay Services, we may take action to protect ourselves, other Users and third parties.
 The action we may take includes but is not limited to:

 - closing, suspending, or limiting your access to your Joompay Account or any or all of the Joompay Services.

 - contacting other Users who have transacted with you; contacting your bank or payment card issuer; and/or warning other Users, law enforcement agencies, or impacted third parties of your actions;

 - updating inaccurate Information you have provided to us;

 - terminating these General Terms and Conditions or your access to the Joompay Application;

-- fully or partially reversing an Account Transaction; and/or
+- fully or partially reversing a Transaction; and/or

 - blocking your access to your Joompay Account and/or Joompay Application temporarily or permanently.